 December 21, 1973

-The detail of the future Israeli-Egyptian January 1974 Disengagement Agreement had been worked out prior to the conference.
-Indeed, Foreign Ministers from Israel, Egypt, and Jordan attended the conference “aimed at establishing a just and durable peace in the Middle East.”
-Syrian President Hafez al-Assad chose not to attend because the United States and Israel refused to recognize the PLO as the representative body for the Palestinians at the conference since the PLO refused to recognize Israel’s right to exist.
-And nothing that Assad heard from Kissinger made him believe that Israel was willing to leave any part of the Golan Heights.
-Assad had correctly sensed that the coming conference was only a cover for an Egyptian-Israeli agreement.
+The detail of the January 1974 Israeli-Egyptian Disengagement Agreement were worked out before the conference.
+Indeed, foreign ministers from Israel, Egypt and Jordan attend the conference “aimed at establishing a just and durable peace in the Middle East.”
+Syrian President Hafez al-Assad chooses not to attend because the United States and Israel refuse to recognize the PLO as the representative body for the Palestinians at the conference since the PLO refuses to recognize Israel’s right to exist.
+And nothing that Assad heard from Kissinger makes him believe that Israel is willing to leave any part of the Golan Heights.
+Assad also correctly senses that the conference is only a cover for an Egyptian-Israeli agreement.

-The Foreign Ministers left Geneva by December 29 with the stated intention to reconvene at a future date, but this never occurred, even though President Carter tried in 1977 to resurrect the conference idea.
-But then too, Sadat and Israeli Prime Minister Menachem Begin balked at that possibility, if it meant negotiating details in public.
+The foreign ministers leave Geneva by December 29 with the stated intention to reconvene at a future date, but this never occurs.
+President Jimmy Carter tries in 1977 to resurrect the conference idea, but Sadat and Israeli Prime Minister Menachem Begin balk at that possibility if it means negotiating details in public.